jan-developer/jan-recoil/README.md

  1) Place the script folder in your resources directory.

-2) Add ensure jan-recoil to your server.cfg.
+2) Add ensure "jan-recoil" to your server.cfg.

 3) Start your server and enjoy the recoil system.